 ❑ Use mold-proof paint and a disinfectant on walls and furniture.

 ❑ Purchase an air filter with fine enough filtering capability, such as the HEPA filter, to clean pollen, molds, and dust from your home or office.
 Standard air filters sold in most stores do not filter pollen.
 Make sure any filter purchased states on its label that it is suitable for filtering pollen and mold spores.

 ❑ For airborne particles that cause allergies, try using a stand-alone air purification device.
 Many brands are available, the electrostatic type being the lowest maintenance and the replaceable filter type being the highest.
 The Air Supply personal air purifier from Wein Products is a miniature unit that is worn around the neck.
 It sets up an invisible pure air shield against microorganisms (such as viruses, bacteria, and mold) and microparticles (including dust, pollen, and pollutants) in the air.
+Allergy Recommendations.
 It also eliminates vapors, smells, and harmful volatile compounds in the air.

 ❑ Depending on the severity of your allergies be sure to wear long pants and long-sleeved shirts when spending time outside.
 Change your clothes and shower as soon as you return indoors.
 For some, using a “high-efficiency” mask (available in drugstores and medical supply stores) may be advisable.